defective-origin/dashboard/client/generator/README.md

 			- variables.scss - paddings, margins, ...
 			- index.scss

+	- App/ - component which contains app settings for launcher
+		- Component structure

 	- Launcher/ - All Launchers  - contains tools and settings without which the application cannot or should not work  + env settings in constants
 		- Component structure
   	- SystemLauncher - [StrictMode | Router | Store | Api | locale + dayjs | HotKeys]